Biodiversity

 Biodiversity is a wide-ranging concept that refers not only to ecosystems and their living components, but also to the ecological processes that sustain them and the services that these processes provide.

-"Repsol is committed to not undertake any industrial activity within the boundaries of sites included in the UNESCO World Heritage List* as listed on January 1st, 2023.
+We are committed to not undertake any activity within the boundaries of sites included in the UNESCO World Heritage List classified as natural, cultural, or mixed.

-As part of our mission to be an energy company committed to a sustainable world, at Repsol we are concerned about mitigating impacts on biodiversity and the resources it provides us with during the planning and development of our projects and operations, regardless of where they are located.
+Based on recognized and verifiable standards, our management practices aim to maximize the positive and minimize the negative impacts on biodiversity (and the resources it provides) caused by the planning and development of our projects and operations, regardless of where they are located.

 Impact mitigation hierarchy